adamrodrigues11/adamrodrigues11/README.md

 ## Hi, I'm Adam

 I'm an educational technology specialist and full stack web developer.
 I have a background in mathematical physics and teaching.
-Seeking to contribute to open source proejcts within the ed tech sector.
+Seeking to contribute to open source projects within the ed tech sector.

 ### Technical Skills: